 - Read a book, my oldest wasn’t a fan of books but the youngest loves them!
-We love this book, the touch and feel keeps my 1 year old entertained, and it’s sturdy enough that she can’t destroy it which is so important with this one!
+We love this book, because it is sturdy which is so important for our 1 year old.

 - Puppets, OH MY GOODNESS Delta loves puppets!
 We have this duck puppet that quacks songs and she thinks it is the funniest thing.
 She tries to put toys in its beak and we just have so much fun with it!
 If you don’t have any puppets, get some.
-I found these animals puppets and they are so cute!
-You can teach your little ones animal noises while having fun and making stories!
+I found these animal puppets which are great for teaching your kid animal noises and tell funny stories.

 - Go outside!
 If the weather is nice at all get out there!
 Enjoy the sunshine, the wind on your face, and play!
 Delta loves to just carry around chalk and walk around!
 Yesterday she had a diaper rash so we did naked time outside! killed two birds with one stone!